Emergent symmetries of relativistic fluid dynamics from local ergodicity

 In conclusion we have shown that the local symmetries associated with ideal lagrangian hydrodynamics can be thought of as emerging from a hypothesis of local ergodicity strong enough to be invariant under smooth spacetime foliations.
 This opens a way of thinking about hydrodynamics which is explicitly ''non-perturbative'' with respect to fluctuations and more appropriate to study the onset of hydrodynamic behavior in small systems.

-\textbf{Acknowledgements} GT thanks CNPQ bolsa de produtividade 306152/2020-7, bolsa FAPESP 2021/01700-2 and participation in tematico FAPESP, 2017/05685-2.
+\textbf{Acknowledgements} GT thanks CNPQ bolsa de produtividade 305731/2023-8 and bolsa FAPESP 2023/06278-2.
 I also thank Dam Thanh Son for providing a key insight that led to this development during his visit to Unicamp.
+I also thank Marcus Segantini Bonanca for discussions and suggestions